XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 * Send a cost-0 [key reset transaction](transaction-cost.html#key-reset-transaction).

 The master key pair for an account is generated in the same [`wallet_propose`](wallet_propose.html) response as the `account_id` of the account the master key pair is authorized to sign transactions for.
-Because the master key pair is generated in the same response, it is [intrinsically related](accounts.html#address-encoding) to the `account_id`, which is derived from the `public_key_hex`.
+Because the master key pair is generated in the same response, it is [intrinsically related](accounts.html#address-encoding) to the address, which is derived from the public key.

 This is as opposed to a regular key pair, which is also generated using the `wallet_propose` method, but which must be explicitly assigned as a regular key pair to an account.
-Because a regular key pair is explicitly assigned, it is not intrinsically related to the `account_id` of the account it is authorized to sign transactions for.
+Because a regular key pair is explicitly assigned, it is not intrinsically related to the address of the account it is authorized to sign transactions for.
 For more information, see [Regular Key Pair](#regular-key-pair).

 **Caution:** A master key pair cannot be changed, but it can be disabled.
-This means that if your master private key is compromised, rather than change it, you must [disable it](accountset.html).
+This means that if your master seed or secret key is compromised, rather than change it, you must [disable it](accountset.html).

 Because a master key pair cannot be changed and can only disabled in the event of a compromise, this is a compelling reason to keep your master key pair offline and set up a regular key pair to sign transactions from your account instead.

-Keeping your master key pair offline means not putting your master private key somewhere malicious actors can get access to it.
+Keeping your master key pair offline means not putting your master secret key anywhere that malicious actors can get access to it.
 For example, this can mean keeping it on an air-gapped machine that never connects to the internet, on a piece of paper stored in a safe, or in general, not within reach of a computer program that interacts with the internet at large.
 Ideally, a master key pair is used only on the most trusted of devices and for emergencies only, such as to change a regular key pair in the event of a possible or actual compromise.

 ## Regular Key Pair

 The XRP Ledger allows an account to authorize a secondary key pair, called a _regular key pair_, to sign future transactions, while keeping your master key pair offline.
-If the private key of a regular key pair is compromised, you can remove or replace it without changing the rest of your account and re-establishing its relationships to other accounts.
+If the seed or secret key of a regular key pair is compromised, you can remove or replace the key pair without changing the rest of your account.
+This saves the trouble of re-establishing the account's settings and relationships to other accounts.
 You can also rotate a regular key pair proactively.
 (Neither of those things is possible for the master key pair of an account, which is intrinsically linked to the account's address.)

 You generate a key pair to use as a regular key pair using the [`wallet_propose`](wallet_propose.html) method.
 However, unlike with a [master key pair](#master-key-pair), which is generated alongside and intrinsically related to the `account_id` of an account it supports, you must explicitly create the relationship between a regular key pair and the account you want it to sign transactions for.
 You use the [`SetRegularKey`](setregularkey.html) method to assign a regular key pair to an account.